antonio-m-o-costa/repos-api/_setup/_0_dev_log.md

                 "by" :      "int",          // can be null  | foreign key ( user )
             },
             "flagged" : {
-                "type" :    "string",       // can be null  | report / delete
+                "desc" :    "string",       // can be null  | report / delete
                 "at" :      "date",         // can be null  | flagged date "by" :      "int",          // can be null  | foreign key ( user )
             },